ethannguyens/insta-flickr/README.md

 #### Flickr Public Feeds Api
 The provided API doesn't support CORS or allow Cross Origin Request.
 This cause a problem when making an api call from the app.
 In addition, the risk of injection is not neglectable.
 There a few potential solutions

 1. As suggested on the description, include the request to the header and supply the callback function.
 The callback function is hence needed to sit on the page globally.
-This is not ideal interm of interacting with react-redux.
-There is hassle of interacting with the store.
+This is not ideal in term of interacting with react-redux.
+There is clearly a problem of interacting with the store.
 Also, app will be not scalable and well structured.
-2. Cross Origin Request Proxy is not scalable and slow down the app.
+2. Cross Origin Request Proxy is an option but it is not scalable and slow.
-3. JSONP providing direct interact with the api and subdomains.
+3. JSONP provides direct interact with the api and subdomains.

-Considering pros and cons of the aboved solutions, JSONP is selected without any doubt.
+Considering pros and cons of the aboved approaches, JSONP is selected without any doubt.
 There is already the imnplementation of JSONP on JQuery `$ajax`.
 Howver, including JQuery just to use it's JSONP is not ideal.
-Instead, `fetch-jsonp` - popular JSONP module is used.
+Instead, `fetch-jsonp`, popular JSONP module, is used.

 #### Flickr Api Limitation
 When requesting for the feeds, item is recieved contains the image url and other related details.
 However, there is no uniqued image id that can be to pipe to possible the flickr api to get the image details as well as diffent sizes.
 This create the problem on storing these images on the store.
 Ideally, I want to store the image id only and fetch api for more details when needed.
 Reality, I need to store the whole item object on the store.
-In addition, this cause the problem in identify the saved images.
+In addition, this causes the problem in identify the saved images.
 I need to compare the whole image object to identify which is slow and `JSON.stringify` is not fast or accurate.

 #### Store App State
-Evrthough a database (ideally NoSQL-MongoDB) to store the application state together user session is ideal for the app, the time limitation of the project create difficulty in implement it.
+Evrthough a database (ideally NoSQL-MongoDB) to store the application state together user session is ideal for the app, the time limitation of the project create difficulty in implementation.
 In contrast, `localStorage` is the perfect place to store the application state - **redux store**.

 ```javascript
   try {